Old Port Guide

 Do not spend your best walking hours parking, driving elsewhere, and promising yourself you will come back to Old Port later.

-Old Port route logic
+Old Port visual sequence

 Start uphill

-Hold one reservation
+Hold one good table

-Add bay context
+Add bay air

 What Old Port actually is